Plain Paratha Recipe

 How to fold a paratha

-There are several ways to fold a paratha to create a flatbread with lots of layers.
+There are several ways that you can fold a paratha to create a flatbread with lots of layers.
 I have tried a couple of them.

 Luckily your folding technique does not have to be perfect to produce a tasty paratha (as proven by my pictures below!)